yxiao54/TermProject/README.md

 # Term Project
 Code for Term project of CSE576 NLP
 ## Source code
-inference.py: Main function that design prompt engineering<br/>
+inference.py: Main function responsible for designing prompt engineering.<br/>
 dataloader.py: Prepare the dataset as a list of examples<br/>
 metric.py: Define functions to calculate accurracy or F1 score.<br/>
 utils.py: Utils for metric.py<br/>